rschreijer/lutung/README.md

 Installation
 ------------
-If you're using Maven, just add this dependency to your pom.xml:
+If you're using Maven, just add this [dependency](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.mandrillapp.wrapper.lutung%22%20AND%20a%3A%22lutung%22) to your pom.xml:
 ```
 <dependency>
     <groupId>com.mandrillapp.wrapper.lutung</groupId>
     <artifactId>lutung</artifactId>
-    <version>0.0.5</version>
+    <version>0.0.6</version>
 </dependency>
 ```
 If you're not using Maven, see [Dependencies](#dependencies) below.